Learn more about cookies

 We use non-essential cookies to collect site visitor statistics and analyse data.
 Our goal is to develop the quality and content of our website from the perspective of visitors.

 Direct link to content

 Parliamentary election candidates can be nominated by registered political parties and constituency associations established by at least 100 persons entitled to vote.
-Each party can nominate a maximum of 14 candidates in each electoral district.
-If more than 14 candidates are elected from an electoral district, the number of candidates may be, at most, the number of candidates elected from that electoral district.
+Each party can nominate a maximum of 14 candidates in each electoral district or, if more than 14 candidates are elected from an electoral district, the number of candidates may be, at most, the number of candidates elected from that electoral district.
 Political parties have the right to form electoral alliances.
-The total number of candidates nominated by electoral alliances may not exceed that of a single party.
+However, the total number of candidates nominated by electoral alliances may not exceed that of a single party.

-In the European Parliament election, a total of 751 members are elected to the European Parliament from the 28 Member States, 13 of whom are elected from Finland.
-By voting in the European Parliament election, you can contribute to the kind of Europe you wish to live in, whether in terms of employment, travel, agriculture, fishery, foreign and security policy or the environment
+In the European election, a total of 705 members are elected to the European Parliament from the 27 Member States, 14 of whom are elected from Finland.
+By voting in the European election, you can contribute to the kind of Europe you wish to live in, whether in terms of employment, travel, agriculture, fishery, foreign and security policy or the environment.

 The European Parliament

-MEPs form parliamentary groups based on political views, not nationalities.
+MEPs form parliamentary groups based on political views, not based on nationalities.